 1. The Easter Egg

 Jan Brett is the author and illustrator of The Easter Egg.
 Brett is known for her appealing animals and ilustrations on double-page spreads that have borders with additional artwork that helps tell the story.
 In this case, the story revolves around Hoppi, a little bunny who wants to create the best decorated Easter Egg and win the chance to accompany the Easter Rabbit as he hides Easter eggs on Easter morning.
-Despite the fact that all the bunnies decorating eggs want to win, they are quick to help Hoppi with supplies.
 An unexpected turn of events changes Hoppi's perspective and he ends up the winner for a surprising reason.
 (The Penguin Group, 2010.
 ISBN: 9780399252389) Compare prices.
 Read my review of The Easter Egg.

 2. Celebrate Easter with Colored Eggs, Flowers and Prayer